IELP FAQ

 Q. Who can I talk to for more information?

-A. For more information contact the Assistant Dean, Student Services at the University of Calgary, Angela Gallo-Dewar at agallode@ucalgary.ca
+A. For more information contact the Student Services at the University of Calgary, Angela Gallo-Dewar at agallode@ucalgary.ca

 A. Houston is one of the largest cities and economic hubs in the United States.
-Houston, the nation’s fourth largest city, is bustling with culture and energy and has recently gained recognition as America’s next great global city.
-Houston also has the fastest growing economy in the country.
+Houston, the nation's fourth largest city, is bustling with culture and energy and has gained recognition as one of America's great global cities.
+Houston also has one of the fastest growing economies in the country.

 Q. Does the University of Houston Law Center offer students lockers?